Technophobes/ping-pong/readme.md

-Joe is wierdly
+Joe is wierdly cheerful

-On my hovercraft
+On my hovercraft flying

-By the nuclear power station
+By the nuclear power station west of

-Over the hill
+Over the hill yonder